Le Corsaire

 Scene 5.
 Seid Pasha’s Palace

-Medora and Conrad leave the palace and Gulnara, who has managed to gain access to Seid Pasha, successfully executes her plan.
+Medora and Conrad leave the palace, and Gulnara, having waited for Seid Pasha’s night visit, successfully executes her plan.

 Scene 6.
 At the Grotto

-The Corsairs greet their leader and his sweetheart and celebrate their return.
-Medora and Conrad are happy and vow to be together for the rest of their days.
+The Corsairs greet their leader and his sweetheart and celebrate their safe return.

 Epilogue